2000 East Coast Aviation Services Jetstream crash: Crash

 At 11:27, the crew reported that they had "gotten back the left engine now", and radar contact was re-established.
 However, a few seconds later the crew reported that they had lost both engines.
 The controller informed them that the Pennsylvania Turnpike was right below them, and requested they "let [ATC] know if you can get your engines back".
 There was no further radio contact.

 Emergency crews were notified at 11:30, and began searching for the crash site.
 The wreckage was found at 12:45 p.m local time.
 There were no survivors.
 In response to the crash, the airport fire department was turned into a makeshift encampment for the relatives of the victims.

 Passengers and crew

+The aircraft had been chartered by Atlantic City's Caesar's Palace for 17 professional gamblers.
+All of the victims were believed to be residents of Wilkes-Barre and Scranton.
+They had been planned to return after an overnight trip at 1:15 a.m, however due to bad weather the flight had to be postponed until the morning.

 The pilot flying on the crash leg was First Officer Gregory MacVicar, age 38.
 At the time of the accident, he had accumulated 1,282 total flying hours, of which about 742 hours were in the Jetstream 3101.
 He joined Executive Airlines on November 9, 1998.

 The pilot monitoring was Captain Cam Basat, age 34.
 He joined Executive Airlines in 1998 as a part-time pilot.
 At the time, he was a full-time pilot for Atlantic Coast Airlines.
 At the time of the accident, the captain had accumulated about 8,500 flying hours, including about 1,874 hours as pilot-in-command in the Jetstream.